mahdizmni/mata22/_pages/notes.md

 permalink: /notes/
 ---
 <br>
-Here you can find notes for each week and some extra resources
+Here you can find tutorial notes for each week and some extra resources
 <br>
 <h3> Week 1</h3>